Back to DIY Advice

 There are four main reasons for scratching – dust and dirt, heavy traffic, furniture and pets.
 Let’s take a look at what we can do about each of them.

 Cleaning outside.
 Dust and dirt particles can enter your home from the outside and damage your floor’s finish.
-It is obvious that a frequent cleaning regime will help keep the surface safe.
-Additionally, it would be wise to also clean outside of your home.
+A frequent cleaning regime will help keep the surface safe.
+Additionally, it would be wise to also clean the outside of your home.
 Your guests, your pets or even a strong gust of wind can bring a whole lot of dirt on your floor.
 Why not remove this threat preemptively?

 Rugs and Mats.
 There are parts of your floor placed in key areas like, for example, around doors.
 Those places suffer more traffic than others and are the first to get dirty when someone steps in.
 A rug or mat is not only easy to clean but it will preserve your floor for a whole lot longer.